mduqueoviedo/aoc21/README.md

 #### Star 2

 The main challenge here for me was _reading the challenge slowly_ and understand what changed with regards to the first star! :facepalm:

+### Day 3

+#### Star 1

+Things start getting a bit more complex :)

+Once the challenge is clear, using a transpose function is key.
+My solution is a bit rigged for binary strings, if I had to get the most frequent value of an alpha(numeric) string, those filters would need to be replaced by something else.

+Also, another optimization (but binary based, is filtering just number of zeroes and comparing with total length).

+_PS: I didn't remember parsing a binary to decimal was that easy_

+#### Star 2

+From previous years, when you see that the utils from the first part can help in the second, it's a good signal (or maybe they cloud your vision from a simpler solution???)

+The `transpose()` function helped a lot again.
+I am not very happy with the duplicated loop, probably they can be combined in a single `while` and use a conditional to stop evaluating one or the other.

+Funnily enough, in my first attempt, I got a result very close to the actual solution (even with the test input) by looking into the whole input _all the time_ while discarding values!!!

+But applying the `transpose` into the right place did the trick.